catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

     pwcview -d /dev/video0
     ```

     The webcam green led will turn on and a new window opens with image.
 Tested with firefox, chromium, and zoom.

+   > [!IMPORTANT]
+   > <ins>Freebsd 14-stable/15-current:</ins> supports WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod.
+Wifi (iwlwifi) is problematic sometimes hanging the system and/or dropping connections.
+Freebsd 14-release (or less) does not support Intel WiFi or Graphics on this hardware platform as of March 2024.